 Are the coils in your air conditioner frozen?
 A refrigerant leak may cause the pressure in your system to drop, which triggers the refrigerant to expand and freeze.
 If you’re dealing with a refrigerant leak, this usually indicates a bigger issue.

 How to Fix

 The best way to fix a frozen air conditioner unit is to seek professional help.
 Typically, refrigerant leaks are a signal of a bigger issue such as a mechanical failure.
 You can attempt to fix this issue by refilling the refrigerant in your system.
 However, this will only temporarily solve the problem.
-Allow a trained technician to repair or replace your air conditioner, and receive the best return from your investment.
+Allow a trained technician to perform an air conditioning repair in Alexandria, VA and receive the best return from your investment.